-- 1. Grading permits shall be valid for a period of 180 days, as measured from the date on the certificate of zoning compliance or run concurrently with the building permit or other construction authorizations, whichever is longer. - 2.
+- 1. Site development permits shall be valid for a period of 180 days, as measured from the date on the certificate of zoning compliance or run concurrently with the building permit or other construction authorizations, whichever is longer. - 2.
 At the written request of the petitioner, the city may extend the period one or more times for up to a maximum of an additional 180 days.
-The city may require additional erosion control measures as a condition of the extension if they are necessary to meet the requirements of this UDO.